 Kazuko Hohki is a London based artist, singer, musician, animator, director, performer, storyteller and theatre maker (phew!).

 Originally from Japan, Kazuko moved to London from Tokyo in 1978.
-She founded London based Japanese cult-alternative pop performance group Frank Chickens with whom she has released 5 albums, toured worldwide and continues to perform with in London, most recently at the ICA, Royal Festival Hall, Barbican Centre, Royal Opera House and regularly appears as part of London’s annual Japan Matsuri festival.
+She founded London based Japanese cult-alternative pop performance group Frank Chickens with Kazumi Taguchi in 1982, who had an independent chart hit We Are Ninja.
+Frank Chickens has released 5 albums, toured worldwide and now has expanded to have more than 20 members.
+They continue to perform in London venues and clubs, including ICA, Royal Festival Hall, Barbican Centre, Royal Opera House, Wanstead Tap and Bad Fruit, and also some festivals such as Latitude and Women in Focus.
+They have performed at the annual festival of Japanese culture, Japan Matsuri, in Trafalgar Square several times but started to organise their own annual festival of the alternative immigrant culture in UK called Ura Matsuri since 2016.
 In 2010 Frank Chickens were awarded the Edinburgh Comedy God Award.

 Following over 2 decades of success in music, film and TV, Kazuko has been making theatre since the late 1990s.
-Fusing idiosyncratic storytelling with multimedia, film, animation, interventions and original music, Kazuko has created several full-length performance works commissioned by UK venues including Battersea Arts Centre, MAC, Birmingham Repertory Theatre, Bluecoat Arts Centre, Chelsea Theatre and Farnham Maltings.
+Fusing idiosyncratic storytelling with multimedia, film, animation, interventions and original music, Kazuko has created several full-length performance works commissioned by UK venues including Battersea Arts Centre, MAC, Birmingham Repertory Theatre, Bluecoat Arts Centre, Chelsea Theatre, Jacksons Lane and Farnham Maltings.

 Kazuko Hohki makes inter disciplinary performance work, inspired by and drawing on a range of artistic forms.
 At the heart of all of her work are a series of semi-autobiographical themes centred on her life as a Japanese Woman and Artist living in England, her relationship to an imagined England and her position as an outsider, alien, artist, and woman.
 Kazuko often adopts alter egos in her performance work, but these characters are always ‘Kazuko’ personas.
 Kazuko uses a mix of mediums including original music, song, video and animation in her performance work as she is interested in the process of creating hybrids – both to progress new forms of telling stories but also in an effort to overcome categorisation in the intercultural sense.
 She regularly collaborates with a series of key creative collaborators including Andy Cox, Clive Bell and Nao Nagai.
 Widely is recognised as the artist who coined the term ‘Scratch’ (introduced by BAC and widely adopted across the UK and international theatre sectors to refer to a process of sharing and evolving work in dialogue with audiences), Kazuko’s productions are developed over extended creative processes with work in progress performances shared with audiences at key stages in the creative development process.